dogukanincee/code4life/README.md

 var sample = new Sample(_sampleId.toInt,_carriedBy.toInt,_rank.toInt,expertiseGain.toInt,_health.toInt, Array(_costA.toInt,_costB.toInt,_costC.toInt,_costD.toInt,_costE.toInt))
             sampleList+=sample
 ```
-Once the samples are being created and held in the sampleList, we will choose the best Sample which has the hightest health, in our terms, which gives the maximum point to us.
+Once the samples are being created and held in the sampleList, we will choose the best Sample, which has the highest health, in our terms, which gives the maximum point to us.
-To do this; all samples that are carried currently in the sample list are compared to each other by considerinf their healths.
-When we identify the sample with highest health, we simply assign bestSample to it which was declared as null before.
+To do this; all samples that are carried currently in the sample list are compared to each other by considering their healths.
+When we identify the sample with the highest health, we simply assign bestSample to it, which was declared as null before.
 ```
 var bestSample:Sample = null
 var maxHealth = 0